jaroszsebastian/soy-wax-candle-manual/README.md

 # Soy Wax Candle Manual

-### Overview
+## $\text{\color {lightblue}{ Overview}}$

-Welcome to the world of candle making!
-This guide is designed for everyone interested in learning how to make soy wax candles, a popular choice for their clean burn and eco-friendly benefits.
-Whether you're starting out or looking to refine your skills, we've got you covered with step-by-step instructions, tips, and safety advice.
+**Welcome to the world of candle making!**

+This guide is designed for everyone interested in learning how to make soy wax candles regardless of their skills.
+- If you are just a beginner, this step-by-step instruction will guide you through the process of making your first candles.
+- If you are experienced in the craft of making candles, but are having issues with perfecting your candles, go to the Troubleshooting Common Issues section

+> [!NOTE]
-Candle making is not just a craft but a way to express creativity, enhance your living space, or even kick-start a business.
-Our focus on soy wax highlights our commitment to sustainability and healthier alternatives.
-By following this guide, you'll learn everything from setting up your workspace to adding the final touches to your candles.
+> Candle making is not just a craft but a way to express creativity, enhance your living space, or even kick-start a business.

 We aim to make this journey as straightforward and enjoyable as possible, providing you with the essential knowledge to create beautiful, high-quality candles.
 Let's light up your candle making adventure with simplicity, safety, and style.

-## $\text{\color {red}{ Safety Guidelines}}$
+## $\text{\color {orange}{ Safety Guidelines}}$

 - **Ventilation**: Ensure the manufacturing area is well-ventilated.
 - **Supervision**: Never leave heated wax unattended.